clusterlib/clusterlib/doc/user_guide.rst

 .. literalinclude:: ../examples/simple-launcher/clusterlib_launcher.py

-This simple launcher already allows to manage the thousands of jobs.
+This simple launcher allows simply to manage the thousands jobs avoiding to repeat jobs that are processed or in processed.

 More tips when working on a supercomputer
 -----------------------------------------

 - Refuse the temptation to guess: work with absolute path.
-- With multiple python interpreters, use absolute path to the desired python interpreter. ``sys.executable`` will give you the current python interpreter.
+- With multiple python interpreters, use absolute path to the desired python interpreter. ``sys.executable`` will give you the path of the python interpreter.
 - If objects are hashed, hash them sooner rather than later.
 - Check the logic your programs with a fast and dummy setting.